This page under construction………

 NEW GIRLS DORM BUILDING – SOH

-In summary, this project is a 10 room dorm building to house the current 23 girls and 3 female workers, with extra capacity to expand to 30 children.
+In summary, this project was to construct a 10 room dorm building to house the current girls and 3 female workers, with extra capacity to expand to 30 children.
 This facility is a copy of the dorm building completed for the boys in December of 2014.

 The Need: The 23 girls and 2 female workers are currently living in the small unfinished house that was on the site when it was purchased.
 This was a temporary move, necessitated by urgent timing, until the sequence of planned projects progress to the point of constructing a dorm.